jvikstrom/kth-devops-demo/README.md

 * (show what deployments are deployed using `kubectl -n linkerd get deploy`)
 * Show the linkerd dashboard using: `linkerd dashboard &`
 * Check traffic we're generating using: `linkerd -n linkerd top deploy/linkerd-web`
-* Inject linkerd into our deployment using: `kubectl get deploy hello-server -o yaml \
+* Inject linkerd into our deployment using: `kubectl get deploy hello-client -o yaml \
   | linkerd inject - \
   | kubectl apply -f -`.
 * We are done!
-Show The prometheus dashboard with new configs.
+Linkerd should now be load balancing our requests, you can check that this is the case by looking at the Linkerd dashboard or in prometheus.